-Housing starts are expected to total 937,000 in tomorrow’s update for July, based on The Capital Spectator’s median econometric point forecast (seasonally adjusted annual rate).
-The projection represents a moderate increase vs. the previously reported 893,000 for June.
+Housing starts are expected to total 1.166 million units (seasonally adjusted annual rate) in tomorrow’s update for July, according to The Capital Spectator’s average point forecast for several econometric estimates.
+The projection represents a slightly lower level of residential construction activity vs. the previous month.

 VAR-3: A vector autoregression model that analyzes three economic series to project housing starts: new home sales, newly issued permits for residential construction, and the monthly supply of homes for sale.
 VAR analyzes the interdependent relationships of these series with housing starts through history.
 The forecasts are run in R using the “vars” package.

 R-1: A linear regression model that analyzes the NAHB Housing Market Index in context with housing starts.
 The historical relationship between the data sets is applied to the more recently updated NAHB Housing Market Index to project housing starts.
 The computations are run in R.